 5. Determine if and when incentives will be given out to employees

 Your decision to give cash end-of-year bonuses or Christmas presents may be influenced by your company’s success as well as how profitable you were the previous year.
 However, if you believe your team has performed well enough to merit a bonus, plan how you’ll distribute the monies.
 Of course, giving them out in late December rather than early January will affect your tax bill, but it may not have a significant impact on your employees.
+You can use a paystub to record employee bonuses in a similar way that you use it to record payroll.

 6. Check your pay stubs and perks